Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Background and Theoretical Framework

 It is possible to derive errors on this approximation; details are given in \cref{app:ns_volume}.
 The resulting estimator and its error properties have been studied extensively~\citep{Chopin_2010,Keeton_2011,Fowlie_2023}, including extensions to dynamic live-set sizes~\citep{Higson_2018} and likelihood plateaus~\citep{Fowlie_2021}.
 When \(k>1\) points are removed per iteration, rather than treating the batch as a single contraction step, we \emph{unroll} it into \(k\) sequential single-death events with effective live counts \(m, m{-}1, \ldots, m{-}k{+}1\)~\citep{Fowlie_2021}, so each removal contributes its own order-statistic volume compression (\cref{app:nlive}).
 In practice, NS is terminated when an upper bound on the remaining contribution from the live set is below a user-specified tolerance.

-The outer NS construction above is agnostic to how constrained draws from \(\Pi_{E_i}\) are generated; the main practical bottleneck is therefore \emph{constrained sampling} as the contour shrinks.
+The outer NS construction above is agnostic to how constrained draws from \(\Pi_{E_i}\) are generated; pseudocode for this outer kernel is given in \cref{alg:ns}.
+The main practical bottleneck is therefore \emph{constrained sampling} as the contour shrinks.
 We focus on this in \cref{sec:constrained}.